almariscal/criptohacienda/README.md

   - `app/services/tax_engine.py` for FIFO-style lot accounting and gain calculation, powered by the CoinGecko-backed price service in `app/services/pricing.py`.
   - `app/session_store.py` keeps uploaded sessions in-memory.
 - **Frontend (Vite + React + TypeScript)**: Provides a CSV upload screen and a dashboard with charts, summary cards, holdings, filters, and CSV export.
 Components live under `frontend/src` with routing set up in `App.tsx`.
+- **Desktop shell (Electron)**: Lives under `desktop/` and bundles the compiled frontend together with a packaged backend binary.
+It spawns the backend service automatically, exposes it on `http://127.0.0.1:8000`, and wraps the UI so it can be distributed as an AppImage or Windows installer.
 - **Containerization**: `docker-compose.yml` builds separate backend and frontend images and wires them together on a shared bridge network.
+- **Data directory**: Runtime sessions are now persisted under `data/` (or any folder you point `CRIPTOHACIENDA_DATA_DIR` to), so processed uploads survive restarts across Docker, desktop builds, and local development.

 ## Running with Docker Compose